MaxFuhrich/java-features-workshop/README.md

 ## Key Encapsulation Mechanism (JEP 452)

-- way of exchanging symmetric keys through private/public key algorithms
-- increases security
-- other alternatives:

-JEP 452 adds an API for key encapsulation mechanisms (KEMs), which is an encription technique for securing symmetric key using public key cryptography.
-This enables applications to use KEM algorithms like RSA-KEM and Elliptic Curve Integrated Encryption Scheme and inclues an implementation of the Diffie-Hellman KEM.
+JEP 452 adds an API for key encapsulation mechanisms (KEMs), which is an encryption technique for securing symmetric key using public key cryptography.
+This enables applications to use KEM algorithms like RSA-KEM and Elliptic Curve Integrated Encryption Scheme and includes an implementation of the Diffie-Hellman KEM.
 KEMs are candidates for the next generation of standard public key cryptography algorithms, also providing proper defense against quantum attacks.